Skip to main content

 FortiOS 7.6.3 kills SSL VPN tunnel mode.
 IPsec is now mandatory.

 Linux users?
 They just got hit with a licensing tax.
+This isn’t a bug.
+It’s a choice.

 The FortiClient Divide